 The Hospital for Veterinary Dentistry and Oral Surgery is a leader in providing advanced dental care to small animals in the southeastern United States.
 We operate as the premier referral veterinary dentistry practice for individuals and referring veterinarians and are the only facility in the Charlotte area that has boarded veterinary dental specialists.
 Our doctors are highly qualified specialists and are trained to treat all dog, cat, and small mammal dental needs.
 We love animals and have a deep passion and interest in providing the best oral health care to small animal patients of all shapes and sizes.
-Dr. Katherine Queck and Dr. Kristin Scott are excited to help your dog or cat have healthy teeth, gums, and a pain-free mouth.
+Drs.
+Katherine Queck, Jessica Mack, and Gillian Pantone are excited to help your dog or cat have healthy teeth, gums, and a pain-free mouth.
 We believe no pet should have long-standing pain, especially when they don’t show it.
 Our hospital will work with your dog or cat’s primary veterinarian to help you achieve that goal.

 Let us be your dog's and cat’s dentist!